Learn the Sykes Sliding Scale: Key Takeaways

 How to Learn the Sykes Sliding Scale In-Depth

 Now you know my seven indicators, but I’ve barely scratched the surface.
 To really get it and put it into practice, you need more information.
 It’s a sliding scale … meaning every trade is different.

 Read “The Complete Penny Stock Course” by my student Jamil.
 It’s still basic when it comes to the Sykes Sliding Scale, but it puts it into context.

 You’ll learn my favorite patterns and the catalysts I like.
 It’s a must-read book with answers to the most frequently asked questions.
 (You’ll find the Sykes Sliding Scale in Chapter II:11 Sykes Sliding Scale — page 235.)

 Trader Checklist Part Deux

 If you really want to burn it into your brain, watch my “Trader Checklist Part Deux” DVD.
 Watch it multiple times.
-(Trading Challenge students get access to both “Trader Checklist” AND “Trader Checklist Part Deux.”)
+(Trading Challenge students already have access.)

 The Sykes Sliding Scale is the result of years of trading experience.
 It was me taking a step back and asking myself, “What am I thinking and why?”